August 2019 - Vol. 8 Issue 4

 Club Spotlight: Computer Science x Engineering

-This summer, the Computer Science and Engineering Clubs collaborated on a joint project that drew the attention of parents and student alike.
-Robotics, a component re-introduced to the program, was welcomed by students eager to bolster their STEM skills.
-Ms. Christele, the Engineering Club instructor was responsible for the hardware components of the project, ensuring the students understand robotics concepts, including the parts it needs to function.
-After successfully constructing the robots with assistance from supporting staff, they proceeded to the next part of the project.
+This summer, Computer Science collaborated with Engineering Club on a project that drew the attention of parents and student alike.
+Robotics, a segment re-introduced to the program, was welcomed by students eager to bolster their STEM skills.
+Ms. Christele, our Engineering Club instructor, was responsible for hardware components of the project.
+She ensured students understood the robotics concepts, including the parts it needs to function.
+After successfully constructing the robots with assistance from supporting staff, they proceeded to the next phase of the project.
 Mr. Darrien, the Computer Science instructor, led the students in coding the robots to make them move and interact.
 Using logic, they accurately applied coding techniques to program robots to follow complex patterns and instructions.
 Overall, the students enjoyed working in a team setting, assembling and programming the robots to their hearts’ content.
-Their hard work was recognized in the end, where at the Culminating Event they parents and all visitors were able to make use of the remote control in which was programmed by students, to navigate the robot through a maze.
+Their hard work was recognized in the end, where at the Culminating Event their parents and visitors were able to make use of the remote control which was programmed by students, to navigate the robot through a maze.

-Park Day was our first fun Friday activity, where we allowed the students to enjoy the hot weather and bathe in the sun.
-We spent majority of the day managing the students while they played outside, before bringing them inside to cool down.
-We couldn't find a more suitable method of cooling down, than to enjoy a frozen, delicious treat.
+Park Day was our first fun Friday activity, where students had the opportunity to enjoy the hot weather and bathe in the sun.
+We spent the majority of the day managing the students while they played outside, before bringing them inside to cool down and relax.
+Although there were many ideas- we couldn't find a more suitable method of cooling down, than to enjoy the sweet, frozen taste of a special delicious treat.
 Students were able to practice money management skills by purchasing ice cream.
-They enjoyed a choice of vanilla, strawberry or chocolate ice cream, and had the option of adding an assortment of toppings.
-The toppings included gummy bears, fresh fruit, cereal, M&Ms, sprinkles, Nerds, and marshmallows.
+They enjoyed a choice of vanilla, strawberry or chocolate ice cream, and had the option of adding an assortment of intriguing toppings.
+The toppings consisted of gummy bears, fresh fruit, cereal, M&Ms, sprinkles, Nerds, and marshmallows.
+Sounds good, doesn't it?
 Students paid a dollar for two scoops of ice cream without toppings, and paid an additional 50 cents for three toppings.
-All the students were able to burn off the additional calories by participating in a dance party until it was time to say goodbye for the day.
+After eating their ice cream, students were able to burn off the additional calories by participating in a Dance Party until it was time to say goodbye for the day.

 Our annual Movie Day was a blockbuster hit once again, with the premiere of two hit movies at CYCSI.
 The students had an opportunity to embark on a web-slinging adventure in Spider-Man: Into the Spider-Verse, or discover a mysterious, hidden world in The Secret Life of Pets.
 The tough decisions didn't cease there however, as they had to pick from a variety of snacks and drinks.
 All items were a dollar, including hot dogs, popcorn, snacks and juices, but received the best bargain when they bought the package of a popcorn, snack and drink for two dollars.
-Everyone settled in to their theaters, and prepared for showtime to begin as the lights dimmed and they began to enjoy their food while they watched their movie choice.
+Everyone settled in their theaters, and prepared for showtime to begin.
+Lights dimmed and they began to enjoy their food while watching their movie choice.

 Game Day, hosted by the Computer Science and Technology Club, was a success as students gathered to engage in healthy competition and fun gaming sessions.
-They had the option of playing a variety of video games, in which staff members generously donated the use of their own consoles, or playing board games.
-Students were permitted to bring their own items and games, which gave them an opportunity to show off their flashy devices and adept in games they were familiar with.
-Admission into the video game room required a video game review sheet to be filled out on a game they've played or have heard about.
-The three video game rooms consisted of multiple devices, consisting of PS4s, an XBOX ONE, and laptops.
-They played and competed in a variety of video games such as NBA 2K19, Madden NFL 19, and more.
+They had the option of playing a variety of video games, many staff members generously donated the use of their own consoles, or board games.
+Students were permitted to bring their own items and games, which gave them an opportunity to show off their flashy devices and adeptness in games they were familiar with.
+Admission into the Video Game Room required a Video Game Review of a game they've played or heard about.
+The three Video Game Rooms consisted of multiple devices, PS4s, an XBOX ONE, and laptops and students played and competed in video games such as NBA 2K19, Madden NFL 19, and more.
 Additional rooms were used for old school board and card games, such as Snakes and Ladders, Checkers, UNO, and Jenga.
 Everyone was able to enjoy their gaming sessions, both before and after snack time.
-During snack time, we celebrated Mrs. McKay's birthday.
-We wish Mrs. McKay a special Happy Birthday and thank her for many years of service.
+During snack time, we celebrated Mrs. McKay's birthday, wished her a special Happy Birthday and thanked her for many years of service.

 This Summer we initiated a workshop series that reflected the growing and developmental nature of our organization.
-Our Engineering Mini Conference gave students insight into the many growing fields and provided them with skills we hope they'll carry for a lifetime.
-Our workshops consisted of a Lego Engineering Project, Hip-Hop Production, Drone-flying, Cooking, and Arts and Crafts.
-Each workshop was provided by a different staff member, and consisted of instructional time followed by an engaging activity.
+Our Mini Conference gave students insight into the many growing fields and provided them with life skills.
+Lego Engineering Project, Hip-Hop Production, Drone-flying, Cooking, and Art was provided by a different staff member, and consisted of instructional time followed by an engaging activity.
 The students also coordinated outfits with their friends to "twin" and take photos.
 All students were very creative with their outfits and poses, and made perfect models for the photo session.
-Our staff also served as participants and dressed up with our students.
+Our staff acted as participants and "twinned" with our students.

 This year we made our return to our neighboring park, Laurelton West Playground, to spend the day running, jumping and playing under the sun.
 Upon arrival, the students picked their spots in the park to station their belongings and prepared for lunch.
-Subsequently, the students proceeded to use all of the space around them to engage in fun activities.
-Combined with their ability to make fun out of anything or anywhere they go, and the services provided by the NYC Parks Play Mobile, the students had a wide array of activities to chose from throughout the day.
-As if that weren't enough, the students were also given the opportunity to participate in water activities, allowing them to run through the sprinklers, hurl water balloons and soak each other with water squirters.
+Subsequently, the students proceeded to use all of the space around them to engage in fun activities fully utilizing their ability to make fun out of anything or anywhere they go.
+They were given the opportunity to participate in water activities, allowing them to run through the sprinklers, hurl water balloons and soak each other with water squirters.
 When the water war was over, the students returned to the open field to enjoy refreshments and play a few more games.
 When it was all said and done, we could tell the students wished Field Day was everyday.

 Our students had the opportunity to become consumers on Market Day, as we promoted the concept of consumerism and strategic spending at a young age.
-They had a variety of items from which to choose, such as toys, books, accessories, food and juice.
-We thank all the parents who donated items, which were very appreciated by the children.
-After spending, they were able to watch their peers' performances they practiced all summer.
+They had a variety of items such as toys, books, accessories, food and juice from which to choose.
+We thank all the parents who donated items.
+The children very much appreciated their generosity.
+After shoppng, they were able to watch their peers' performances they practiced all Summer.
 Such performances included Dance, Step, Music and Theater.
-We were all impressed with their improvement from the beginning of camp, and couldn't wait to see the final performance at the Culminating Event.
+We were all impressed with their improvement from the beginning of Camp, and couldn't wait to see the final performance at the Culminating Event.

 P.S.
 176 Out of School Program